 However, in October 2018, NHS Greater Glasgow and Clyde confirmed that their estimated spend was not solely on homeopathic medicines, but on the entire running cost of the Glasgow Centre for Integrative Care (formerly the Glasgow Homeopathic Hospital), meaning the cost of homeopathy to NHS Scotland is likely much smaller than the figure quoted.

 Homeopathy in Wales

 There are 7 local health bodies in Wales.
 Of the 7, Abertawe Bro Morgannwg, Cwm Taf, Hywel Dda and Powys all confirmed they did not fund homeopathy, and had not done so since 2009.
-Two health boards did confirm some spending on homeopathy:
+Two health boards did confirm some spending on homeopathy, which has subsequently ended: